 Once you’re in the clear and you’ve gained some additional officers and cash, you can go ahead and head further west.
 After you occupy all of Taiyuan commandery, you’ll obtain legendary weapons for “The Zhang Gang.”

 From here, it’s a matter of turning Northern China into a bloody battlefield, a meat grinder similar to what we did in Dong Zhuo’s and Lu Bu’s defense of Chang An.
 Here’s a collection of all the generals that have fallen:

 What’s left to do?
-Well, there are some notable events, an attempt to form the “Divine Empire” to confederate the other Yellow Turban lords, and even a slightly “gamey” tip.
+Well, there are some notable events and an attempt to form the “Divine Empire” to confederate the other Yellow Turban lords.
 Read more to find out about these.